-This interdisciplinary content course introduces the way in which Japanese popular music was integrated into the Hong Kong music scene in the 1980s when the influence of Japanese popular music became highly visible.
-To do so, firstly we will take a close look at the popular music scene in Japan in the 1970s and the 1980s.
-Secondly, we will examine how socio-political developments in Hong Kong shaped the characteristics of the local popular music industry and affected the way it has selected, imported, and distributed Japanese popular music.
-Furthermore, the course will look at the changes in the way Japanese popular music was consumed in Hong Kong from the 1990s to the present.
-By so doing, it aims to give the students an introduction to the contemporary popular music scene in Hong Kong and Japan.
+This interdisciplinary content course examines the way in which Japanese popular music was integrated into the Hong Kong music scene in the 1980s, a time when Japanese popular music was at its most influential.
+To understand this phenomenon, the course will first take a close look at the popular music scene in Japan in the 1970s and the 1980s.
+Then, it will examine how socio-political developments in Hong Kong shaped the local popular music industry and affected the selection, import, and distribution of Japanese popular music in the territory.
+Lastly, the course will look at changes in the way Japanese popular music has been consumed in Hong Kong from the 1990s to the present.
+In so doing, it aims to provide students with an introduction to the contemporary popular music scene in both Hong Kong and Japan.
 The main approach used will be social scientific rather than musicological.

-Assessment: 100% coursework (quiz, test and essay).
+Assessment: 100% coursework (quiz, test and essay)